pyodide/pyodide/docs/development/meta-yaml.md

 though it is much more limited.
 The most important limitation is that Pyodide assumes there will only be one version of a given library available, whereas Conda allows the user to specify the versions of each package that they want to install.
-Despite the limitations, keeping the file format as close as possible to conda's should make it easier to use existing conda package definitions as a starting point to create Pyodide packages.
-In general, however, one should not expect Conda packages to "just work" with Pyodide, see `pr`{795}`
+Despite the limitations, it is recommended to use existing conda package definitions as a starting point to create Pyodide packages.
+In general, however, one should not expect Conda packages to "just work" with Pyodide, see {pr}`795`

 The supported keys in the `meta.yaml` file are described below.